 So, the use of the transference as a fear of death, the use of the transference object explains the urge to deify the other.
 The placing of select persons on pedestals and reading into them extra powers.
 So, this is our human need to participate in their immortality.
 We have this need to do that, so we create immortals.

 We can’t be immortal ourselves, that’s just ridiculous.
 We know that.
 So we imbue in other human beings the immortality and we follow them.
 As long as they’re alive, we’re good.
 That’s a transference, just like the analyzer and analyzand, they just transfer that responsibility for dealing with the death anxiety.

 So, the group psychology, are fantastic displays of grief, of whole peoples when their leader dies, is explained by this.
 “Our locust of power to control life and death can himself die, thus our own immorality is in doubt.”
 We talked about this at lunch.

 The Thai king is a great example.
+He passed away last year, just November, around then.
 I know because they cancelled Wonderfruit in December.
 They postponed it to February because of his death, and then the whole country mourned.
 Literally, you couldn’t drink and all this stuff.
 And even now, almost a year later, they’re still constantly mourning.